 In the average home, the water heater will run for about three hours each day.
 Total run time can range from one to two hours for new tankless water heaters to five or more hours for older tank style water heaters.
 If you find your water heater constantly running, Grove Heating & Cooling explains some reasons why this happens and what needs to be done to stop your water heater from wasting energy.
+As HVAC experts, we help many homeowners with water heater services.

 Reasons Behind a Water Heater That’s Constantly Running